-- (1) a diminution or total loss in value of the mortgaged property or the inability to foreclose against such property or - (2) in some cases, as more fully described below, liability for clean-up costs, other remedial actions, or to third parties for property damage or personal injury, which liabilities, individually or in the aggregate, could exceed the value of such property or the Qualified Loan related to such property.
+- (1) a diminution in value of the mortgaged property or the inability to foreclose against such property or - (2) in some cases, as more fully described below, liability for clean-up costs or other remedial actions, which liability could exceed the value of such property or the Qualified Loan related to such property.

 Under the Comprehensive Environmental Response, Compensation, and Liability Act, which is also known as CERCLA, as amended by the Asset Conservation, Lender Liability, and Deposit Insurance Protection Act of 1996, a lender may be liable as an "owner or operator" for costs of addressing releases or threatened releases of hazardous substances on a mortgaged property if such lender or its agents or employees have "participated in the management" of the operations of the borrower, even though the environmental damage or threat was caused by a prior owner or other third party.
-Excluded from CERCLA's definition of "owner or operator," however, is a person who "is a lender that, without participating in the management of a vessel or facility, holds indicia of ownership primarily to protect the security interest of the person in the vessel or facility" (the "secured creditor exemption").
-This exemption for holders of a security interest such as a secured lender applies only when the lender limits its actions to those consistent with the protection of its security interest in the contaminated facility or property.
+Excluded from CERCLA's definition of "owner or operator," however, is a person "who is a lender that, without participating in the management of a vessel or facility, holds indicia of ownership primarily to protect the security interest of the person in the vessel or facility" (the "secured creditor exemption").
+This exemption for holders of a security interest such as a secured lender applies only when the lender acts in a manner that is consistent with the protection of its security interest in the contaminated facility or property.
 Thus, if a lender's activities begin to encroach on the interest in the contaminated facility or property, and the lender actively participates in the management of the facility in a manner inconsistent with activities necessary to protect his security interest, the lender faces potential liability as an "owner or operator" under CERCLA.
-Similarly, when a lender forecloses and takes title to a contaminated facility or property, the lender may incur CERCLA liability if the foreclosing lender's post-foreclosure actions exceed the parameters of the secured creditor exemption.
+Similarly, when a lender forecloses and takes title to a contaminated facility or property (unless the foreclosure and any subsequent disposition of the facility or property are primarily for the protection of the security interest), the lender may incur CERCLA liability if the foreclosing lender's post-foreclosure actions exceed the parameters of the secured creditor exemption.